 Based on my experience flying over 100 times to/from Medellín’s José María Córdova airport I have several airport tips for foreigners.

 - Plan to arrive early for your departing flight.
-I like to play it safe, so I always plan to be at the airport 3 hours before international flights and 2 hours before domestic flights.
-Probably you don’t need this much time at the airport to check-in and go through security and immigration.
+I like to play it safe, and with coronavirus biosafety restrictions it is best to be at least 3.5 hours before international flights and at least 2.5 hours before domestic flights.
+You may not need this much time for biosafety lines at the airport and check-in and go through security and immigration.
 But you never know when you might have problems getting to the airport.
 For example, once for an early morning flight I encountered a massive tree had fallen and completely blocked the road to the airport.
 And the taxi driver had to find a round-about alternate route to the airport that added 50 minutes to the trip.
 Also, during another trip there was a major accident on the road to the airport that caused a delay of nearly an hour.

 - There will almost always be taxis at the airport.
 I have never encountered a problem in quickly finding a white airport taxi at the airport even after midnight.
 And I never have experienced a problem with an airport taxi.

 - Don’t use the money exchanges at the airport.
 The ATM machines at the airport will offer a better exchange rate.
 Especially relevant, make sure to inform your bank you will be in Colombia to ensure your ATM card will work.

 - During rush hour the trip to/from the airport may take well over an hour.
 So, plan accordingly.
 My worst-case experience was arriving at 5pm.
 As a result of the time, it took two hours to get to my apartment in Sabaneta due to bad rush hour traffic on a Friday.